-If you know what’s normal for you, you’re better equipped to recognize when there may be a problem that needs attention.
-Regular pelvic exams can help make sure that any problems that are affecting your cycle are addressed as soon as possible.
+Once you know what’s normal for you, you will be better equipped to recognize when there may be a problem that needs attention.
+Regular pelvic exams can ensure that any problems that are affecting your cycle are addressed as soon as possible.

 Long menstrual cycles occur when a woman ovulates less often.
 This can be caused by many physical factors like age, illness, or stress.
 Abnormal cycles can affect fertility or be a sign of more serious underlying conditions, so it’s important to identify what is causing your delayed periods.

 Is it normal to have a menstrual cycle over 40 days?

 The average menstrual cycle in women is 28 days, but anything between 24 and 38 days is considered normal.
 If you consistently have menstrual cycles that last longer than 38 days, or you suddenly experience a drastic change in your cycle’s length, you should seek the advice of a medical professional.